Caneda/Docs/docs/troubleshooting.rst

 Libraries
 *********

-**NO COMPONENTS ARE LISTED AFTER A REINSTALLATION WITH A FOLDER LOCATION CHANGE**
+**NO COMPONENTS ARE LISTED AFTER REINSTALLING CANEDA INTO A DIFFERENT FOLDER**

-If Caneda was reinstalled to another folder location, when opened, it show few components available, or none at all.
+After reinstalling Caneda to a different system folder, it shows few or no components available at the sidebar browser.

-This is due to the old paths configuration, which points to libraries that are no longer there.
+This happens is because an obsolete configuration file is pointing to an empty library path.

-To regenerate the default libraries database, go to *Settings* and delete one by one every library path.
-Then close Caneda and open it again.
-The issue should now be fixed.
+Go to *Settings* and delete every library path one by one.
+Close the application and then open it again.
+Caneda will complete the missing library paths with default values and the components will be shown again at the sidebar browser.

 ***********
 Compilation